-Selz sellers can create a PDF Stamp that’s embedded into the product and is stamped with the buyers name.
+Selz sellers can create a PDF Stamp that is embedded in the product and is stamped with the buyer’s name.
 With this added level of protection, your products won’t be able to be duplicated anonymously.

 Integrations with Partners

-How to Start an eCommerce Store: Narrowing Down Your Choices
+How to Choose an Ecommerce Service Provider: Narrowing Down Your Choices

-Here’re a few questions to ask when deciding on an eCommerce provider:
+Here’re a few questions to ask when deciding on an ecommerce service provider:

 Am I comfortable using the technology?

-You don’t need any special technical skills to open an eStore.
-If you’re not technically comfortable with starting your own website, opt for a Marketplace or Platform eStore.
+You don’t need any special technical skills to open an online store.
 You want to spend your time marketing your new business, not dealing with tech issues you don’t understand.

 Does it work on mobile devices?

-Mobile buying is the fasted growing segment in eCommerce.
-Consumers want to buy from their phones and tablets, but 41% of buyers don’t complete a purchase on mobile device because credit card information is too difficult to enter, and 47% give up because the checkout process takes too.
+Mobile buying is the fasted growing segment in ecommerce.
+Consumers want to buy from their phones and tablets, but 41% of buyers don’t complete a purchase on mobile devices because the credit card information is too difficult to enter, and 47% give up because the checkout process takes too long.

-Whatever eCommerce provider you choose must have a mobile platform that works on a wide variety of devices.
+Whatever ecommerce service provider you choose must have a mobile platform that works on a wide variety of devices.
 This is not a debatable point.
-You want to make every possible sale and set your eStore up for success.
+You want to make every possible sale and set your online store up for success.
 Having a mobile option is an essential part of your overall strategy.

 Selz works on any mobile device, tablet or desktop.
-You can preview your eStore so you know exactly what it will look like.
+You can preview your ecommerce website so you know exactly what it will look like.

 Does it fit into my budget?

-So don’t worry if you’re starting with nothing more than dream and a nickel.
-You’ll be able to open your eStore and have the ability to add more features as you grow.
+So don’t worry if you’re starting with limited funds.
+You’ll be able to open your online store and have the ability to add more features as you grow.

 What about payments?

 It’s also important to understand how sellers will get paid.
 After all, this is one of the most important aspects of your business – incoming cash flow!
-Check out how Selz pays its store owners depending on their payment gateway choice.
+You can learn more about how to accept payments on your website here.